Can't Get or Keep an Erection?

 Most men who come to see me have been dealing with erection difficulties alone for longer than they should have to.
 There is almost always a way back to sexual confidence and pleasure — and finding it starts with a proper assessment.

-I'm Dr Ben Davis — a private men's health GP, physician, and accredited sex therapist based in central London, with over 15 years of clinical experience.
-To my knowledge, I'm the only clinician in the UK who holds dual medical training as both a GP (MRCGP) and physician (MRCP), specialist fellowship in sexual medicine (FECSM), and registration as a psychosexual and relationship therapist (RegCOSRT) — all with a dedicated focus on men's health.
+I'm Dr Ben Davis — a private men's health GP, physician and COSRT-registered sex and relationship therapist based in central London, with over 15 years of clinical experience.
+I hold dual medical training as both a GP (MRCGP) and physician (MRCP), a specialist fellowship in sexual medicine (FECSM), and registration as a psychosexual and relationship therapist — all with a dedicated focus on men's health.
+To my knowledge, I am the only clinician in the UK who combines all four.

 Erection problems are rarely caused by just one thing.
 They usually involve contributions from three interacting areas: